slawekzachcial/aws-athena-saml/README.md

 ## Clean-up

-To clean-up resources stop the SimpleSAMLphp container and the delete AWS
+To clean-up resources stop the SimpleSAMLphp container and delete AWS
 resources:

 ```sh